Contributed By Clifford Chance

 Polish private companies and partnerships are subject to disclosure obligations, which are of an informational nature.

 Companies are obliged to notify the registry court of any changes to information disclosed in the register, such as the composition of their decision-making bodies, rules of representation, registered office and address, amount of share capital, and the names of their shareholders or partners.
 Additionally, companies must report any amendments made to the articles of association.
-From 1 July 2021, the applications to the registry court will be filed only electronically.
+The applications to the registry court are filed only electronically.

 After the end of each financial year, a company must file approved financial statements, the management board's report on the company's activity and the auditor's opinion (if required).
 Currently, these financial documents are only filed electronically.